Tourdan Situla: Frieze of the Four Seasons

 The situla is engraved with a frieze illustrating the four seasons.
 Spring is depicted as a young woman, beautiful, naked and floral, seated as an amazon on the back of a panther that follows the movement of the sun.
-Two genies fly over them and go in their direction.
+Two genii fly over them and go in their direction.
 Summer is a woman dressed in a veil at the waist blown away by a light breeze.
 She is sitting on a crouching bull.
 The genii bear the attributes of working the land.
 Autumn is more dressed than the two previous women with a veil covering her arms.
 The woman is lying on a panther, an animal dedicated to Bacchus, god of wine.
 The angels bring fruit to the woman and the procession follows the movement of the sun.
 Winter is an elderly woman, her face veiled; she seems to be slumped over a game that is itself at rest.

 The corrosion present on the vessel suggests that it was buried with a circular dish.
 The bucket is damaged at the bottom and on its exterior, probably because of the pickaxe that discovered it.
 This iconographia associating women embodying the seasons with animals can be found on the sarcophagi of the Nereids in Nero's Domus Aurea in Rome and on a late mosaic at Littlecote Roman Villa in England.